🔼The name Isaiah: Summary

 The name Isaiah(u) consists of two parts: The final part is יה or יהו, both abbreviated forms of יהוה; YHWH or Yahweh.

-The first part of the name Isaiah comes from the root verb ישע (yasha), meaning to be saved or delivered:
+The first part of the name Isaiah comes from the verb ישע (yasha'), meaning to be saved or delivered:

 For a meaning of the name Isaiah, NOBSE Study Bible Name List reads Yahweh Is Salvation, Jones' Dictionary of Old Testament Proper Names has Salvation Of The Lord.

 A remarkable feature of the name Isaiah is that it consists of the same two elements as the name Joshua (יהושע).
-The name Joshua is the Hebrew form of the Greek name Jesus, and most probably the name by which Jesus of Nazareth was known by His contemporaries.
+The name Joshua is the Hebrew form of the Greek name Jesus, and most probably the name by which Jesus the Nazarene was known by his contemporaries.